 This is obviously an ideal pretext to send your characters anywhere and any time.

-French-speaking peoples should hunt down copies of Mega, the RPG from Casus Belli that took part of its inspiration from the adventures of Valerian and Laureline.
+French-speaking peoples should hunt down copies of Mega (1st edition preferably), the RPG from Casus Belli that took part of its inspiration from the classic comics 60s and 70's adventures of Valerian and Laureline (yes, the same heroes of the Luc Besson's movie).

 Before finishing this post, I would like to stress that, by using the tricks that were part of pulps writing (dreams, memories, machines, hereditary memory, contents of a book, magical or mystic transes or artifact, part-time membership of a time or space patrol,...) the same characters could take part in all of those adventures.
 Which was something that happened to some recurring characters in pulps series (Bob Morane is the main exemple for french-speaking readers, but there should be others).